 Growing up black in Greece?
 Patricia Kumbakisaka, 32, one of Canada’s most accomplished young black women, has done it as she has lived quite the international life.

 As a diplomat’s daughter, she had the opportunity to fully embrace the lifestyle and culture of several European countries including Athens, Greece.

-Surprisingly, the diplomat’s daughter was not put into a school where English was spoken; her parents wanted her to enter fully into the Greek experience, so she was placed at Greek-language pre-schools and elementary schools in Athens.
+Surprisingly, the diplomat’s daughter was not put into a school where English was spoken; her parents wanted her to be fully immersed into Greek everyday life, so she was placed at Greek-language pre-schools and elementary schools in Athens.